 The Water Assessment has been compulsory since 2001 for all planning related to the water system.
 The Water Assessment as an instrument has enabled water to be taken into account from an early stage in regional development.
-However, when it concerns location choice this instrument has proven to be not effective.
-The emphasis lies mainly on water quantity and not on drought prevention, water security and water quality.
-Currently the instrument is being enlarged to ensure that the agreements made during the planning process also become legally binding.
-[Slumpe, 2008]
+However, when it concerns location choice this instrument has proven to be less effective.
+The emphasis lies mainly on water quantity and less on drought prevention, water security and water quality.
+The intention is to include the Water Assesment in the new Environment Act, which will probably come into effect in 2023.

 Within the context of sustainable water management, investments have been planned for the improvement and repair of the sewer system, buffer basins and wastewater treatment facilities, with costs running into the billions.
 Through new solutions, for example by using part of the required investments for containing rainwater, infiltration, or delayed discharge and buffering, these investments can simultaneously be used to improve the design, experience and natural value of a neighbourhood.
 Now is the time to further develop these concepts and to utilise these investments in a sustainable manner.

 Water is constantly in motion: as vapour through the air, as surface water in rivers, lakes and oceans and as groundwater in the soil.
 Atmospheric moisture precipitates as water droplets, snow or hail, or condenses aboveground as fog, dew or sleet.